 Jane has also completed training in Secret Agent’s Society, Sounds Write and Lidcombe.

 Kaitlyn received her Master of Speech Pathology from the University of Melbourne, and is a Certified Practicing Speech Pathologist with Speech Pathology Australia.
 She has clinical experience with children and adults in hospital and clinic settings.
 She is passionate about family-centred care and helping clients to achieve their speech, language and communication goals.
 Kaitlyn has also completed training in Secret Agent’s Society.

 As of December 2021, Kaitlyn is on parental leave.

 Beth completed a Master of Speech Pathology at the University of Melbourne, gaining clinical experience in community health, hospital and private practice settings.
 As carer to a sibling with autism spectrum disorder, Beth is dedicated to supporting clients and their families through taking a holistic approach to assessment and therapy.
 She is passionate about helping children and adults achieve their goals so that they can reach their communicative potential and experience improved quality of life.

-All our clinicians have a working with children’s check and are committed in ensuring you and your loved ones achieve their developmental goals and build confidence for the future.
+All our clinicians have an NDIS Workers Screening clearance, and Working With Children’s Check and are committed in ensuring you and your loved ones achieve their developmental goals and build confidence for the future.